The Veils: Sun Gangs (2007–2009)

-In the 16 months following the release of Nux Vomica The Veils played over 250 shows across 15 countries, and during the U.S. leg of the tour it was announced that keyboardist Liam Gerrard would leave the band to return home to New Zealand due to personal reasons.
-The Veils carried on as a four-piece and, whilst living out of a classic car garage in Oklahoma City, started recording new demos at The Flaming Lips studio between playing shows on the east and west coasts of the America.
-By mid-2008 they were back to London to begin work on their third album with producer Graham Sutton.
+In the 16 months following the release of Nux Vomica The Veils played over 250 shows across 15 countries, and during the U.S. leg of the tour it was announced that keyboardist Liam Gerrard would leave the band to return home to New Zealand for personal reasons.
+The Veils carried on as a four-piece and, while living out of a classic car garage in Oklahoma City, started recording new demos at The Flaming Lips studio between playing shows on the east and west coasts of America.
+By mid-2008 they were back in London to begin work on their third album with producer Graham Sutton.
 The recording sessions at West Point Studios lasted only three weeks, and at the end of the summer the album was done and ready to be mixed.
 Sun Gangs was released on 6 April 2009 and was featured in many websites top albums of 2009.